Updated: October 27, 2023

 First things first — here are some important things to consider when purchasing shampoo for your pup:

+A good dog shampoo will also have a neutral pH balance, since a dog's skin is very close to neutral pH, or more alkaline than human skin.
 We also highly encourage you to ask your pup’s veterinarian for their most recommended dog shampoo.
 After all, your vet knows best.

-Perhaps you’re considering using your human shampoo on your pup’s coat so we’ll tell you right now that you’re barking up the wrong tree — human shampoo is too acidic for their hair and skin.
+Perhaps you’re considering using your human shampoo on your pup’s coat?
+If so, we’ll tell you right now that you’re barking up the wrong tree — human shampoo is too acidic for their hair and skin.
 So whether you’re looking for the top all-around solution, or you’re simply not sure where to start, we recommend looking into a few of the brands below.
 Each offers a wide range of options for some of the best dog conditioners and shampoos on the market, so odds are good that you’ll find the perfect product for your pup.

 You might be surprised to find out that dogs do have allergies, and in fact, it could be the root cause of other issues like itchy skin.
 While food allergies are rare, many of our furry friends have sensitivities to pollen and fleas which cause an allergic reaction and irritate their skin.
 Consider looking into the following shampoo choices to keep your pup allergy-free and happy.